Algo-Boys/SWR2-ASR/readme.md

     --file_path="PATH_TO_AUDIO_FILE" \
     --target_path="PATH_TO_TARGET_FILE"

 Target path is optional.
 If not specified, the recognized text will be printed to the console.
-Otherwise, a wer will be computed.
+Otherwise, a WER will be computed.